Studio head passionate work on SF shooter

 The head of the new survival horror shooter Callisto Protocol has raved in a tweet about extremely long hours and crunch at his studio.
-He earned harsh criticism for this from other representatives of the gaming industry.
+He earned harsh criticism for this from other representatives of the industry.

 Who is Glen A. Schofield?
 In game development, the founder of the developer Striking Distance Studios is considered a veteran.
 He worked on about 50 different games from different genres, ranging from colorful children’s games to worst survival horror games.